NicholasPhJordan/SpaceShot/README.md

 ## How to Play

 Click the link below to get to the releases of the game and download all the files of the the latest release.
-Make sure to extract the files and slect ....
+Make sure to extract the files and slect the SpaceShot folder.
+Double click "MathForGames.exe" and you should be good to go!

 Then Play and have fun!

 https://github.com/NicholasPhJordan/SpaceShot/releases